nataliecardot/react-reviews/README.md

 # react-reviews

 In this mini app, you can cycle through a list of locally stored data using previous/next buttons and get a random result.
-Recurrence of the same result is prevented when clicking random button.
+Recurrence of the same result is prevented when clicking the random button.

 To view, run `npm i && npm start` in downloaded project.